 The project was supported by the National Government and, after viability studies, was inserted in the portfolio of national projects by PROINVERSIÓN.

-At the eve of the international tender, immediately to a judicial action filed by the Mayor of the Province of Anta, the process was paralyzed, and the file was definitely cancelled.
+A lot of days before the international bid, due to a judicial action of the Mayor of the Province of Anta, the process was paralyzed, and the project was definitely cancelled.

-With the priority objective of "unlocking" Choquequirao and being able to develop it as a new Tourist Destination, the authorities of the Ministry of Tourism of the Peruvian Government in charge (management 2016-2021) set up a dialogue table to solve this complicated situation.
+With the priority objective of "unlocking" Choquequirao and developing it as a new Tourism Destination, the Ministry of Tourism of the Peruvian Government in charge (management 2016-2021) set up a dialogue with all the Authorities involved with Choquequirao.